slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 not playing your hand but playing your opponent.'*

-Nietszche says to measure one's strength by the number of parasites one can support.

-It is possible to view this as an isolated event or a trend

-One of the great problems with filters is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

 “A world constructed from the familiar is the world in which there's nothing to learn.”
-In shaping what we see, filter bubbles show us a distorted map and not the terrain
+In shaping what we see, filter bubbles show us a distorted map and not the terrain -->

-> *'Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?' -- George Carlin*

-> *'Don't tell me what you value.
-Show me your budget, and I'll tell you what you value.' -- Joe Biden quoting his father* -->